italovalcy/ndvr/README.md

 Running
 =======

-After follow the steps for building the code, you can run NRDV as the following:
+After follow the steps for building the code, you can run NDVR as the following:

-    NS_LOG=ndn.Nrdv ./waf --run ndn-nrdv-grid-3
+    NS_LOG=ndn.Ndvr ./waf --run ndn-ndvr-grid-3

 The above command will run in verbose mode, showing lots of information from the protocol.
 To just run the code without debug:

-    ./waf --run ndn-nrdv-grid-3
+    ./waf --run ndn-ndvr-grid-3

 More information
 ================